gt3/retake/README.md

 This code may seem trivial but it reveals 3 important concepts:
 - *Non-destructive updates* keep the original structure intact (p2, p1p2 retain original values).
 - *Structural sharing* limits allocation of memory to new data (nodes marked with "*").
-- *Lazy evaluation* defers allocation of memory for new data (" f " is not realized).
+- *Lazy evaluation* defers allocation of memory for new data ("f" is not realized).

 These are few basic principles of persistent immutable data structures.
 I hope the example was informative.
 Next, we'll apply smart transformations to a collection of values.